 But how exactly does music help people to relax?

-Music aids relaxation by lowering stress levels.
-It takes away the adverse effects that accompany stress- like fast heart rate and a high blood pressure and releases relaxing hormones.
+By lowering stress levels, music takes away the adverse effects that accompany stress- like fast heart rate and a high blood pressure -- and releases relaxing hormones.

 Music aids in the reduction of cortisol which is also known as the stress hormone.
 When you are stressed, your adrenal gland releases cortisol which is necessary to find the focus and energy we need to deal with a difficult situation.